LENNOX COMMUNITY GARDENS

 Flowers generally form in late spring or early summer, followed by fruit in late winter that hold well on the tree.

 The small oval fruit is eaten skin and all, straight from the tree – the peel is quite sweet, but the flesh is slightly sour.
 The fruit makes an excellent jam, and when soaked in brandy, make a magical treat.
-Used as gifts and decorations during the Chinese or Lunar New Year.

 Native to China.